Clover Mite Diet

 - Seal cracks on the foundation, window frames, and siding to prevent clover mites from laying eggs or entering the home.

 Control of clover mites is best left to your pest management professional.
 They will perform an inspection and use the inspection findings to prepare an integrated pest management plan for clover mite control.
 This plan will include some helpful preventive measures the homeowner may choose to employ, as well.
 Among these preventive measures are:

 - Using a wet sponge or a crevice attachment of a vacuum cleaner to remove mites, making sure to take precautions to avoid crushing the mites and causing stains.

-- Removing all grass and weeds from around the foundation perimeter and leaving vegetation free strip about two feet wide, especially on the south and southwest sides of the structure.
+- Removing all grass and weeds from around the foundation perimeter and leaving a vegetation-free strip about two feet wide, especially on the south and southwest sides of the structure.

 - Making sure not to over-fertilize the lawn or ornamental plant areas since clover mite populations tend to do better in lawns that are well fertilized.

-At Batzner Pest Control, we offer our Ban System for homes infested with clover mites as well as over 25 other pests.
+At Batzner Pest Control, we offer our pestfree365 program for homes infested with clover mites as well as over 25 other pests.
 To learn more about our home pest control services or to find out how we can help you combat clover mites in your commercial establishment, please contact us today.

 We'll call you!
 Leave your information below.